 - Both the translation team and the reviewers can also add feedback using MemoQ Web to help explain their choices and highlight elements of the translation that need attention.

 * Translation Memory software is another handy tool that speeds up translation times and can reduce costs.
-I won’t go into detail here but if you would like to learn more, read this article here.

 How does MemoQ Web help you?